Types of Depression Treatment

 - Set goals for changes you want to make

 - Have a place to talk about what’s going on

 Holistic treatment focuses on healing your whole self from depression.
 While most conventional treatment focuses only on the psychological aspects of addiction, holistic depression treatment at The Sanctuary employs advanced strategies for:

 - Healing the brain using a brain-healthy, anti-inflammatory diet, natural supplements, and brain-calming activities like meditation and eco-therapy

 - Healing the body using bodywork to release depression from where it lives in your cells

 - Healing the spirit using energy medicine to address the larger energetic causes of depression and release it from your energetic field

 - Healing the soul using ritual, ceremony, and therapeutic creativity to help you reconnect to your essence and restore your passion for life

-The residential setting of our holistic depression rehab center offers a completely immersive treatment experience.
+The residential setting of our holistic depression healing center offers a completely immersive treatment experience.
 This means you’ll have access to a high level of support at all times, and live in a safe, calming environment that supports the thorough therapeutic work you’re doing.